What Should You Eat?

 The poster to the left is a hand-printed silkscreen image.
 Using dated motifs, the poster pokes fun at the absurdity of abstinence only education.

 This is an app mock-up for a participatory game aimed at increasing hubway use on the weekends and to their least used stations.
-Through analyzing Hubway trip data, it was discovered that Hubway is lacking college aged users, most trips are taking during the weekdays for commuting, and stations further from downtown Boston are less frequented.
+Through analyzing Hubway trip data, it was discovered that Hubway is lacking college aged users, most trips are taken during the weekdays for commuting, and stations further from downtown Boston are less frequented.

 To address these issues our team created a game that to be downloaded with each Hubway registration.
 The app works on a point based system to earn rewards.
 Less frequented stations are worth more points, there are special deals and points offered on the weekends, additional points given out for long rides, visiting a certain total number of stations, etc. Points can then be cashed in for rewards based on Hubway’s pre-existing Benefits program.
 We hope that an app like this would encourage cyclists to use Hubway to explore Boston rather than solely as a commuter need.